-Although the LGPS has a £Nil balance at 31 August 2023, the Trustees recognise that this position will change from year to year depending on the various assumptions adopted by the actuaries when completing the FRS102 valuation reports.
+As detailed earlier in this report, the actuary's FRS102 valuation report at 31 August 2024 indicated an asset in the scheme of £569,000.
+The Trustees recognise that this position will change from year to year depending on the various assumptions adopted by the actuaries when completing the FRS102 valuation reports.
 As such, the LGPS could still present a significant potential liability to the Academy Trust in the future.
 However, as the Trustees consider the Academy Trust is able to meet its known annual contribution commitments for the foreseeable future, the risk from this potential future liability is considered to be very low.
 The Trustees have noted however that the Government has provided a guarantee that in the event of an Academy closure, any outstanding LGPS liabilities would be met by the Department for Education.